Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 Street cleaning crews continue to operate in and around the CBD and entrance roads to the city at selected hours, seven days a week.

-Public toilets at the CBD taxi rank and Doneraile Square open every day, toilets at Shoprite open on weekends.
+Public toilets at the CBD taxi rank and Doneraile Square are open every day, toilets at Shoprite are open on weekends.

 Please report illegal dump sites to 044 802 2900 or aapril@george.gov.za or kvstoffels@george.gov.za.
 The municipality appeals to communities to remain safe and to not dump waste, which is illegal and can be hazardous to their health.

-Municipal sport facilities and public swimming pools are open to Sport federations and associations with approved ministerial plans, but NOT the general public.
-Most of the Municipal sporting facilities are multi code facilities being utilized by a variety of codes and clubs and this should be factored in when compiling the safety plans for the respective venues.
+Municipal sport facilities and public swimming pools are closed to the general public but open to sport federations and associations with approved ministerial plans.
+Most municipal sporting facilities are multi code facilities used by a variety of codes and clubs and this should be factored in when compiling safety plans for the respective venues.

 Community Development offices behind the Main Building are open on weekdays 7.45am-4.30pm.
 Contact 044 802 2000 or ejcorner@george.gov.za